 The battle was extremely one-sided in terms of casualties.

 Very few Mexicans were able to escape the carnage completely.
-Santa Anna himself was captured a day after the battle disguised in civilian clothes.1
+Texan militia units captured Santa Anna himself a day after the battle disguised in civilian clothes.1

 Meanwhile the Texans suffered only 8 killed and another 25 wounded per Houston’s official report.
-General Houston himself was wounded after receiving a musket ball in his ankle and also had two of his horses shot out from under him.4
+General Houston was perhaps the most natable wounded after receiving a musket ball in his ankle and also had two of his horses shot out from under him.4

 The Texans had scored a major victory and captured the Mexican President himself, but the revolution was not over.
 There still remained nearly 4,000 Mexican troops nearby in Texas.